acpfog/devops-notes/README.md

-# my-notes
-My notes about maintaining and troubleshooting Linux
+I store here my notes about Linux (maintaining/troubleshooting) and doing some DevOps tasks